domenicquirl/comprehensive-rust/src/generics/dyn-trait.md

   actual underlying type of the function argument implementing the trait is not known, trait objects always needs to be behind some kind of indirection.
-In this case it's a reference, though smart pointer types like `Box` can also be used (this will be demonstrated on day 3).
+In this case it's a reference, though smart pointer types like `Box` can also be used (this will be demonstrated in session 5).

 - At runtime, a `&dyn Pet` is represented as a "fat pointer", i.e. a pair of two
   pointers: One pointer points to the concrete object that implements `Pet`, and